The gates have closed on the 2018 Fair. Thank-you to our vendors,

 Save the date for next year – May 4 & 5, 2019

-Good Thyme Food Court: Something new this year – Introducing the Seymour Baker Band – they will be playing for us in the Good Thyme Food Court, located on the Main Lawn behind 4H Hall, on Saturday from 11 – 2.
+Good Thyme Food Court: Something new this year – Introducing the Mark Seymour – he will be playing for us this year in the Good Thyme Food Court on Saturday from 11 – 2.
 What a treat!
 So stop over for a break at lunchtime to listen in and grab a bite to eat.
-Their music is defined as Acoustic Americana, Blues, Rock and Folk.
-Seymour Baker Band webpage
+He will be playing acoustic Folk, Blues and Rock for us. https://www.facebook.com/mark.seymour.music/

 Coffee Thyme: A place to relax inside the Exhibits Center in 4H Hall and enjoy a quick treat.
 It will be warm and dry if it’s gloomy outside.